ssmathistad/blog-ping-id/README.md

 1. Go to Applications > OAuth > Access Token Management
 2. Create New Instance
-    > Enter an Access Token Management Instance Name and ID, select the plugin Access Token Management Type, and a parent if applicable.
-The types available are limited to the plugins currently installed on your server.
+    >**Enter an Access Token Management Instance Name and ID, select the plugin Access Token Management Type, and a parent if applicable.
+The types available are limited to the plugins currently installed on your server.**
     - a.
 Type
         - Instance Name: `Todo Token Management`
         - Instance Id: `todotokenmgmt`
         - Type: `JSON Web Tokens`<br><br>

-    > Complete the configuration necessary to issue and validate access tokens.
-This configuration was designed into, and is specific to, the selected Access Token Management plugin.

-    > A JSON Web Token (JWT) Bearer Access Token Management Plug-in that enables PingFederate to issue (and optionally validate) cryptographically secure self-contained OAuth access tokens.
+    >**Complete the configuration necessary to issue and validate access tokens.
+This configuration was designed into, and is specific to, the selected Access Token Management plugin. <br><br> A JSON Web Token (JWT) Bearer Access Token Management Plug-in that enables PingFederate to issue (and optionally validate) cryptographically secure self-contained OAuth access tokens.**
     - b.
 Instance Configuration
         - Certificates > Add a new row to 'Certificates' *[A group of certificates and their corresponding public/private key pairs for use with signatures]*
             - Key ID: `todokey`